 Delving deeper, let's explore the definitions, scientific foundations, and history of ratios and proportions.

 A proportion is an equation stating that two ratios are equal.
-It expresses the idea that two sets of quantities are related in the same way.
-A proportion is typically written as a/b = c/d, indicating that the ratio of a to b is the same as the ratio of c to d.
+Consider this: a proportion is typically written as a/b = c/d, indicating that the ratio of a to b is the same as the ratio of c to d.
+Practically speaking, it expresses the idea that two sets of quantities are related in the same way.
 Proportions are useful for solving problems where one ratio is known, and you need to find a missing value in the other ratio.

 Scientific Foundations: Ratios and proportions are rooted in basic arithmetic and are fundamental concepts in mathematics.
 The scientific basis lies in their ability to describe and predict relationships between different variables.